DevDyn/hello-world/README.md

 # hello-world
-This is my first repository on github.com.
+This is just my first edit on github.com.